In line with the aims of the Group, a number of grants and awards are offered each year to support and further medieval settlement research.

 The MSRG is dedicated to enhancing understanding of the rural landscape and its settlement in the period c.
 AD 400-1600.
-The late John Hurst was a major figure in the development of the Group and in his honour, and to encourage new and young scholars, an annual prize of £200 is offered for the best Masters dissertation on any theme in the field of medieval settlement and landscape exploitation in Britain and Ireland.
+The late John Hurst was a major figure in the development of the Group and in his honour, and to encourage new and young scholars, an annual prize of £200 is offered to the best postgraduate or advanced level student paper on any theme in the field of medieval settlement and landscape exploitation in Britain and Ireland.
 For further details of eligibility, application and list of past award holders, click here.

 Previous Occasional Grants

 The MSRG awarded five student bursaries for the 2012 York – Wharram conference, to help to defray the expenses of attendance, providing the £50 conference fee and £50 towards travel and subsistence.